Martin-Christian Kent, Executive Director at People 1st explains how their research shows that many are having to rethink on how to maximise staff.

 Businesses are harnessing technology to facilitate this engagement, allowing staff and employers to communicate with one another in ways that were unimaginable a decade ago.
 At the same time, businesses continue to invest heavily in effective people management skills to ensure staff are fully engaged and motivated.

-Our research also shows that businesses are looking to make their progression opportunities more transparent by promoting both vertical and horizontal opportunities.
+Businesses are also looking to make their progression opportunities more transparent by promoting both vertical and horizontal opportunities.
 Through interactive maps, staff can also access appropriate training and pay increases are often linked to the successful completion of appropriate training.
 This is something we have seen our clients value very strongly.

-A number of the businesses we interviewed are looking afresh at their HR strategies as part of a wider re-engineering of their customer journey and experience.
-Technology is changing the way a business interacts with its clients and, as part of this, some businesses are looking at ergonomics, job design and their processes to increase customer satisfaction, spend and return business.
+A number of businesses are looking afresh at their HR strategies as part of a wider re- engineering of their customer journey and experience.
+Technology is changing the way a business interacts with its clients and, as part of this, some are looking at ergonomics, job design and their processes to increase customer satisfaction, spend and return business.
 Whilst doing so, they are also placing more emphasis on increasing productivity.

 As many employers acknowledge, this rethinking of HR approaches is a journey.
 Some are further along than others and it may take a while before the industry reaches its destination.
 However, not only will these changes deliver real beneﬁts to a business, they should have a positive impact on the industry overall.